Old Al Ghanim

-Old Al Ghanim (الغانم العتيق) is a neighborhood of Doha, the capital of Qatar, located in the municipality of Ad Dawhah.
+Old Al Ghanim (الغانم العتيق) is a neighborhood of the Qatari capital Doha, located in the municipality of Ad Dawhah.
 It forms a part of Doha's historic downtown.
 A notable landmark was the New World Centre, a supermarket established in 1987.
 It has since been relocated.
 Numerous other local businesses have also been relocated to other parts of Doha by the Ministry of Municipality and Environment so it could carry out massive-scale reconstruction of the neighborhood and clear out portions to make way for the Doha Metro.
 The Al Ghanim Central Bus station is another important landmark found here.

+Etymology

+The district derives its name from the Al Ghanim branch of the Al Bin Ali tribe.

+History

+Old Al Ghanim first emerged as a district of Doha in the early 1950s, when Qatar began exploiting its oil and natural gas resources.

+One of the oldest and important surviving structures in the district is Bayt Al Zaman, a family home constructed in the early 1950s by the Al Zaman family.
+The house is a typical representation of mid-20th-century Qatari domestic architecture, featuring decorated façades.
+Situated near the then-outskirts of Doha, the residence served as a proxy commercial venue, where neighborhood women would purchase textiles and household goods directly from the family, thereby circumventing the need to visit the central Souq Waqif.
+In its courtyard, a makeshift movie theater was installed, which became a gathering space for local children and neighbors to view films.
+Following the departure of the original inhabitants, the building housed a popular Indian restaurant and later became occupied primarily by migrant workers.
+Today, the structure remains standing, fully detached on all four sides, and overlooks both a public square and Grand Hamad Street.

 Infrastructure

 Indian healthcare company Aster DM Healthcare opened a clinic in Old Al Ghanim in October 2014.

 Transport

 Transportation company Mowasalat's main bus station is located in Old Al Ghanim.

 Major roads that run through the district are Grand Hamad Street, Ahmed Bin Mohammed Bin Thani Street, Jabr Bin Mohammed Street, B Ring Road, Ras Abu Aboud Street and Airport Street.